emberjs/data/guides/the-manual/cookbook/auth-handlers.md

 ## In This Guide

-EmberData is flexible enough to work with any request authentication strategy.
+WarpDrive is flexible enough to work with any request authentication strategy.
 This guide will show you how you might implement some common strategies.

 - [JWT Token](#jwt-token)